 Process 3/4 cup of the oats until they begin to get crumbly.
 Add the almonds to the food processor and pulse until the oats are quite crumbly and the almonds break down into small chunks.

-Heat the peanut butter, coconut oil, honey, chia seeds and salt in a saucepan over medium-low heat until the peanut butter melts and the mixture is very warm but not boiling.
-Meanwhile, combine the dry ingredients in a separate bowl.
+Heat the peanut butter, coconut oil, honey and salt in a saucepan over medium-low heat until the peanut butter melts and the mixture is very warm but not boiling.
+Meanwhile, combine the remaining dry ingredients (seeds, blueberries, rice cereal, remaining oats) in a separate bowl.

 Remove the liquid mixture from heat and stir the dry ingredients into the wet until all are coated.
 Spoon the combined ingredients into an 8×8 glass pan and press down firmly (using, for example, the bottom of a glass or loaf pan) so that all the granola is very firmly and evenly packed.
 Refrigerate until the granola bars firm up (about 4 hours) or stick them in the freezer for about an hour if you need them sooner.